matt1187/unified_tektool/README.md

 GPIB is always for ~1ms after receiving not aviable.
 This is why, bytewise programming algorithm can reach only 4kb/s  at best case.
 Flash need up to 100µs time to save of bit and byte.
 Writespeed (Burst) is 1 MB/s (1µs cycle, too fast for flash)

 # note
-It is at your own risk if your unit is a brick.
+Only use these software if you have experience with tektronix TDSxxx repair and upgrade.
+It is at your own risk if your oscilloscope bricks.